 The approved development shall be carried out in accordance with the details in the Ground Noise Study approved on 1 December 2021 under reference 21/02179/AOD unless an alternative or amended Ground Noise Strategy is agreed in writing by the local planning authority.

-Ground noise studies shall be undertaken at intervals of not less than three years from the date of approval of the first Ground Noise Study.
+Ground noise studies shall be undertaken at intervals of not less than three years from the date of approval.
 Such additional ground noise studies shall be submitted to the local planning authority within 30 days of their completion.
 Any necessary mitigation measures identified within those studies shall be implemented as approved.

 Reason: In the interests of protecting environmental amenity from noise impacts.